dotnet/dotnet-docker/samples/aspnetapp/README.md

 Note: These sizes are all uncompressed, on-disk sizes.
 When you pull an image from a registry, it is compressed, such that the size will be significantly smaller.

-The same operations are supported for Nano Server, as follows:
+You can do the same thing with Windows Nano Server, as follows:

 ```console
 docker build --pull -t aspnetapp:nanoserver-trim -f Dockerfile.nanoserver-x64-trim .